symfony/symfony-docs/security/csrf.rst

 CSRF Protection in Symfony Forms
 --------------------------------

-Forms created with the Symfony Form component include CSRF tokens by default and Symfony checks them automatically, so you don't have to do anything to be protected against CSRF attacks.
+:doc:`Symfony Forms </forms>` include CSRF tokens by default and Symfony also checks them automatically for you.
+So, when using Symfony Forms, you don't have o do anything to be protected against CSRF attacks.

 .. _form-csrf-customization: